 Parkersburg: Situated along the Ohio River, Parkersburg is a small city with a low cost of living and abundant recreational opportunities.
 Retirees can enjoy fishing, hiking, and boating on the river, as well as local festivals and cultural events.

-In conclusion, retiring in West Virginia has its pros and cons.
+Retiring in West Virginia has its pros and cons.
 The state's stunning natural beauty, rich cultural heritage, and friendly communities make it an attractive destination for many retirees.
-However, like any location, West Virginia has its challenges.
+However, like any location, the Mountain State has its challenges.
 Harsh winters can be a concern for some, and the state's rural areas may have limited access to healthcare facilities and other services that retirees may need.
-It's important to seek expert financial advice to carefully consider all of the costs associated with retiring in West Virginia, including property taxes, insurance, and living expenses, before making a decision about whether the state is the right choice for your retirement.

 Kate has written for leading publications and blue chip companies over the last 20 years.